Skenvy/dotfiles/.gnupg/README.md

 # enter 5 <RETURN> (I trust ultimately)
 # enter y <RETURN> (Really set this key to ultimate trust - Yes)
 ```
+## Expired keys
+These very useful sonatype docs will show you about [dealing with expired keys](https://central.sonatype.org/publish/requirements/gpg/#dealing-with-expired-keys).
 ## Pin-entry
 ### Mac
 For GPG on Mac you will need both the [GPG](https://formulae.brew.sh/formula/gnupg) brew and the [pinentry-mac](https://formulae.brew.sh/formula/pinentry-mac) brew.